filecoin-saturn/explorer/README.md

 ## Deployment

-Deployments are automated using Github actions, check the [build page][build-page] for available actions.
+Deployments are currently automated using Github actions.
+Check the [build page][build-page] for available actions.

 You can create a build manually by running